Judith Townend

 Twitter: @jtownend

-Judith's PhD focuses on legal restraints on the media, in particular, the pre-publication process, the interaction between media organisations and privacy/defamation law, and notions of self-censorship and the 'chilling effect'.
-Her research supervisors are Nicholas Hatzis (The City Law School) and Professor Howard Tumber (School of Arts).
+Judith's PhD focused on legal restraints on the media, in particular, the pre-publication process, the interaction between media organisations and privacy/defamation law, and notions of self-censorship and the 'chilling effect'.

 Publications